PrathameshDShinde/Advanced_Excel/README.md

 11. DATE & TIME FUNCTIONS:

     Practice sheet demonstrating the use of DATE, TIME, NOW, and related functions for handling date and time data.
-12.STATISTICAL FUNCTIONS:
+12. STATISTICAL FUNCTIONS:

     Excel file incorporating statistical functions like AVERAGE, STDEV, and CORREL for basic data analysis.
-13.Folder Structure:
+13. Folder Structure:

     Each practice sheet is organized into appropriately labeled folders for easy navigation.
     The Excel dashboard is located in the "Excel Dashboard" folder.
 ## How to Use:
 Clone the repository to your local machine using the following command: git clone https://github.com/PrathameshDShinde/Advanced_Excel-repository.git